Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/WK2-PM3-Maltego/README.md

 This module provided practical experience with **Maltego** for footprinting and passive reconnaissance.

-The activities covered Maltego installation and configuration, creation of a domain entity, execution of email-related transforms, and documentation of the resulting activity through screenshots, logs, and a demonstration video.
+The activities covered Maltego installation and configuration, creation of a domain entity, execution of email-related transforms, and documentation of the practical work through screenshots, logs, and a demonstration video.

 The exercise improved practical understanding of how graphical reconnaissance tools can be used to organize and investigate publicly available information during an authorized security assessment.